Milenski1987/Python-Bank-Account-Management-System-mini-Project/README.md

    - every registered user gets an automatically generated IBAN
    - users can check IBAN

+7. Loans
+   - regitered users without loans can apply for loan

-7. 👨‍💼 Admin Panel:
+8. 👨‍💼 Admin Panel:
    - feature to remove users
    - feature to view all user accounts

-8. ℹ️ Information about users is stored in a JSON file
+9. ℹ️ Information about users is stored in a JSON file
    - username, password, full name, account balance, and transaction history are now saved

-9. 🔐 Security
+10. 🔐 Security
    - added password encryption

 ---